Vivino/swift-snapshot-testing/README.md

 ![An example of a snapshot failure in Xcode.](.github/snapshot-test-1.png) -->

+## Updates in this Fork
+- Added back Podfile
+- Added the ability to stop the automatic naming reset on each test case execution (did not work with Quick)
+- Exposed `CleanCounterBetweenTestCases.resetAutomaticNaming`

 ## Usage

 Once [installed](#installation), _no additional configuration is required_.
 You can import the `SnapshotTesting` module and call the `assertSnapshot` function.